duckdb/duckdb-web/documentation.md

 ## Submit a Community Extension

-Extensions code are hosted as Github repositories.
+Extensions are hosted as Github repositories.

 Users are encouraged to check the relevant extension repository for giving feedback, look at the implementation, and report issues.